jaantollander/masters-thesis/content/30_lustre.md

 ---

-The `<source>` indicates the target of the data.
+The `<target>` indicates the target of the data.
-In Puhti, `scratch-MDT0000` or `scratch-OST0000`.
+In Puhti, we have two MDSs with two MDTs each, named `scratch-MDT<index>` and eight OSSs with three OSTs each, named `scratch-OST<index>`.
+The `<index>` is four digit integer in hexadecimal format using the characters `0-9a-f` to represent digits.
+Indexing starts from zero.
+For example, we have targets such as `scratch-MDT0000`, `scratch-OST000f`, and `scratch-OST0023`.

-The `job_stats` contains entries for each workload with the unique identifier `job_id` that has performed file system operations on the target.
+After the `job_stats:` line, we have a list of entries for workloads that have performed file system operations on the target.

-We can form an unique indentifier over all target by using `<source>` and `<job_id>`.
+Each entry denoted by dash `-` and has `job_id` identifier, `snapshot_time` and various operations with statistics.

-The value in `snapshot_time` field contains a timestamp as a Unix epoch when the counter was last updated.
+The value in `snapshot_time` field contains a timestamp as a Unix epoch when the statistics of one of the operations was last updated.
+We explain the file operations and statistics in section \ref{sec:file-operations-and-statistics}.

-## File operations and statistics
+## File operations and statistics \label{sec:file-operations-and-statistics}
 operation | system call | notes
 ---|--|------
 **`open`** | `open`